 Batteries need replaced every year.

 Smoke detector for every bedroom and hallway.

 I hate it when I go in someone’s house to see their detectors taken down or the cover flipped open and the battery removed.
 This equates to not wearing a seat belt or disabling your air bag.
 Except it effects everyone in the house- your loved ones, your children and pets.
 The fact is, you never know when something will happen.
 Stuff happens everyday and where are you going to be when it happens to you?
-If you can’t afford to replace your detectors, your local fire department normally will give you some for free.Why Should I Get An Electrical Safety Inspection? » « Holiday Lighting Hazards
+If you can’t afford to replace your detectors, your local fire department normally will give you some for free.5 Ways To Save On Your Electric Bill When The Temperature Soars » « Holiday Lighting Hazards